sassoftware/pyviyatools/README.md

 ### Prerequisites

-The tools require either python 2 or python 3.
+The tools will work with either python 2 or python 3.

 The following python libraries are used: